If you really want it dead, choose us

 Japanese knotweed is not the most damaging of plant species – but it can grow through tarmac and through small gaps or weaknesses in paving, concrete and other surfaces.

 Where construction works are carried out in areas where Japanese knotweed is present, we have seen cases where the plant grows up through floorboards, or between gaps between the old and new construction, resulting in Japanese knotweed plants growing inside a house or commercial building.
 When this occurs, treatment becomes significantly more complex.

 No. Japanese knotweed is good at finding and exploiting weaknesses in the built environment – and is known to grow through cracks, joints, weaknesses or damaged concrete – although it will generally take the easiest route to a growth opportunity.

 Japanese knotweed plants die back each year in the winter.
 This usually happens at the end of October but it varies from site to site and will happen earlier the further north you are.

 Japanese knotweed’s root system stays alive underground all year round.
 The canes are not like trees – once they have died back, they don’t get new leaves.

-The rhizome (root system) can spread several metres away from the plant, and as the herbicide treatment progresses, it is possible that some new growth will occur in the areas on top of the rhizome.
+The root system can spread several metres away from the plant, and when as the herbicide treatment progresses, it is possible that some new growth will occur in the areas where the root system is.
 For this reason, it is particularly important that domestic clients communicate with their neighbours and keep a check on whether there is Japanese knotweed on adjacent land.

 IS JAPANESE KNOTWEED POISONOUS?